We still have too much stuff

 That won't be you if you build (and keep building) those downsizing muscles 💪.

-What about you?
-Which of these three boundaries (or your own) would help you take the next step in your RV Journey?
 Reply and let me know.
 While I can't reply to everyone, I ready every response and love hearing from you.